MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/facebook-pages-data-acquisition.md

 ## How will it work starting February 6, 2018?

 Your solution still needs an active [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] user token to acquire any data from [!INCLUDE[tn-facebook](../includes/tn-facebook.md)].
 In addition, you’ll also need an active [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] page access token to pull the author information for posts on that page.
-All posts on pages that you haven’t added to [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] will appear without author information starting February 6, 2018.
+All posts on pages that you haven’t added to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] will appear without author information starting February 6, 2018.
 However, the content of all posts and comments as well as enrichments, such as sentiment, are continuing to be available.

 > [!TIP]